Code-Institute-Submissions/ms1-go2snow/README.md

 # GO2SNOW - Milestone Project 1

 The aim of this project was to create a user-friendly website based on a ski holiday travel company.
-Having some years in the travel-industry, one thing heard over the years is  that booking a ski-holiday can be a daunting experience for first timers: I wanted to create a website that avoids that, without the fuss and overabundance of options and instead, let the user find inspiration and get in touch to find out more.
+Having some years in the travel-industry, one thing heard over the years is  that booking a ski-holiday can be a daunting experience for first timers: I wanted to create a website that avoids that, without the fuss and overabundance of options and instead, let the user gather some inspiration with the end result having an exciting ski-holiday booked.

 ## Overview

-There are many travel operator websites out there, and the aim of GO2SNOW was really all about creating something that keeps the visitor interested, wanting to find out more.
+There are many travel operator websites out there, and the aim of GO2SNOW was really all about creating a platform that keeps the visitor interested, wanting to find out more.
 We are often inundated with information when we visit various websites and this can disuade the user from meeting the business goals of the company.
 I wanted to avoid this by creating a clear and easy-to-use website that invites the user in and inspires them into booking a ski holiday.

 ## Description